edward-vivanco/edward-vivanco.github.io/index.md

 # About Me

 Hello, I am an aerospace engineer from Florida who enjoys coding.
-My goal is to .
+My goal is to help the world continue to develop technology for aviation and space.
 My most fluent languages are English and Mathematics.

 I have created this webspace to share my career's journey with whomever is interested.